adpopescu338/api-uni/README.md

 This is a graphql api built with apollo-server, prisma and postgres.
 The requirements were quite relaxed, or vague, so I might have gone a bit out of scope.
 But I suppose the purpose was to familiarize with graphql and prisma, so it was a good exercise.
-It feels a bit weird to kinda duplicate definitions in the schema.prisma and the graphql schema, so if I have any time I'll explore this interesting library: https://prisma.typegraphql.com

 After starting the app, I advise you to pick a user with `isSysAdmin: true` as simple users can't do much, apart from updating their details.
 You can use the `login` mutation to get a token, then use it in the `x-session-id` header to access the other mutations / queries.

 ## Start